San Marcos Growers LogoSan Marcos Growers

 This exceptionally nice form of the Agave lophantha originated at Nurseries Caroliniana in North Augusta, South Carolina.
 Our plants came to us from Shady Oaks Nursery with the image courtesy of Tony Avent of Plant Delights Nursery.
 For agave nomenclature we use the treatment of the genus done by Joachim Thiede (University of Hamburg) in the Illustrated Handbook of Succulent Plants: Monocotyledons (edited by Urs Eggli) and Agave lophantha is listed as current in this treatment and is also the name John Pilbeam used in his A Gallery of Agaves, published by the British Cactus and Succulent Society in 2013 but the Flora of North America that notes that Agave univittata Haworth is the correct name noting that "The name Agave lophantha was mentioned by C. J. W. Schiede (Linnaea 4: 582.
 1829) without a description.
 C. S. Kunth (Enum.
 Pl.
 5: 838.
 1850) validated the name, but not before A. univittata was proposed.
 Neither name is typified nor is any authentic material known.
 H. S. Gentry (1982) incorrectly retained A. lophantha and it is now widely used.
 A. J. Breitung (1959) was the first to adopt A. univittata, and that name is taken up here.".
 However. the Kew database, which is considered most currently correct, considers Agave lophantha to be the correct name for the species and lists Agave univittata as a synonym.
 We continued to use the name Agave lophantha for this plant when we grew and sold it from 2010 through 2015.

-The information about Agave lophantha 'Splendida' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
-We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.
+Information displayed on this page about Agave lophantha 'Splendida' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]